 Holly Grove, Peckham Rye

 Green space?
-Warwick Gardens is at the other end of the road, and Lettsom Gardens is nearby too.
+Warwick Gardens is mere strides away, and Lettsom Gardens is local too.
 Bigger open spaces include Peckham Rye Park and Common, Ruskin and Dulwich Parks.
 Little ones?
 The Villa Nursery and Pre-Prep.
-School is a short stroll away on nearby Lyndhurst Way.
-The Belham (run by Dulwich Hamlet Educational Trust) is fairly new and already proving a hit with local families, and Bellenden Primary is also well-regarded.
-Both have new school buildings.
+School is local, on Lyndhurst Way (2-7 years).
+The Belham (run by Dulwich Hamlet Educational Trust) is proving a massive hit with local families, and Bellenden Primary is also well-regarded.

 For further information or to arrange a viewing please call 020 3318 8900